Teaching and Learning

-- To prevent, delay, and/or reduce alcohol, tobacco, and drug use among children and young adults.
+- To prevent, delay, and/or reduce alcohol, tobacco, nicotine, and drug use among children and young adults.

-- To increase students’ understanding of the legal, social, and health consequences of alcohol, tobacco, and drug use.
+- To increase students’ understanding of the legal, social, and health consequences of alcohol, tobacco, nicotine, drug use and vaping.

-- To teach students self-management skills, social skills, negotiation skills, and refusal skills that will help them to make healthy decisions and avoid alcohol, tobacco, and drug use.
+- To teach students self-management skills, social skills, negotiation skills, and refusal skills that will help them to make healthy decisions and avoid alcohol, tobacco, nicotine, drug use and vaping.

-The curriculum, instructional materials, and outcomes used in this program shall be recommended by the Superintendent and approved by the School Committee.
-This policy shall be posted on the district’s website and notice shall be provided to all students and parents in accordance with state law.
-Additionally, the district shall file a copy of this policy with DESE in accordance with law in a manner requested by DESE.
+The curriculum, instructional materials, and outcomes used in this program shall be recommended by the Superintendent with support from the School Committee.
+This policy shall be posted on the district’s website and notice shall be provided to all students and parents/guardians in accordance with state law.

-Teachers and the Falmouth Public Schools administer tests at appropriate times to assess student achievement and to determine if learning difficulties are present.
-The Falmouth Public Schools assess students’ reading and mathematics skills three times per year: fall, winter, and spring.
-Our assessment system, Formative Assessment System for Teachers (FAST) provides valuable information to help determine students’ areas of strength and areas for improvement.
+The Falmouth Public Schools’ Office of Teaching and Learning coordinates the district’s assessment efforts.
+Among the assessments it administers are both formative, benchmark check ins to look at progress and provide meaningful feedback and summative measures to assess student growth and achievement across the curriculum.
+On occasion, some assessments are used to determine if learning difficulties are present.
+The Falmouth Public Schools benchmark assessments measure students’ reading and mathematics skills three times per year: fall, winter, and spring.
+Our assessment system, Formative Assessment System for Teachers (FAST), provides valuable information to help determine students’ areas of strength and areas for growth.

-The Massachusetts Department of Elementary and Secondary Education also requires annual testing.
-The Massachusetts Comprehensive Assessment System (MCAS) is the annual test administered to students in grades 3 and 4.
+The Massachusetts Department of Elementary and Secondary Education (DESE) also requires annual testing.
+The Massachusetts Comprehensive Assessment System (MCAS) is the annual test administered to students in grades 5 and 6.
 Students are assessed in the areas of English/Language Arts & Literacy and Mathematics.
 Testing schedules will be shared with parents/guardians once they are established.
-The Massachusetts Department of Elementary and Secondary Education does not allow for students and/or their parents/guardians to opt out of state testing.
-In accordance with guidance from the Massachusetts Department of Elementary and Secondary Education, students who refuse to take the MCAS test may remain in the testing room as long as they are sitting quietly and are not interfering with other students.
+DESE does not allow for students and/or their parents/guardians to opt out of state testing.
+In accordance with guidance from DESE, students who refuse to take an MCAS test may remain in the testing room as long as they are sitting quietly and are not interfering with other students.
+Part of the school’s annual accountability rating is tied to students’ participation rate in as well as performance on the MCAS series at each grade level.
 Parents/guardians should contact their child’s teacher or principal if they have additional questions regarding state testing.